 - the comprehensive redevelopment of the site would deliver significant new jobs and services for the communities in the New Forest and adjacent Waterside areas.
-The site also provides a strategic opportunity for the marine industry - significant landscape, habitat and public access benefits can be delivered over and above the levels required from the development given the single landownership in the area.
+The site also provides a strategic opportunity for the marine industry - the scope for developing outside the National Park is restricted by the Health & Safety Executive exclusion zones around Fawley Refinery and the existing National Grid sub-station.
+Viability work commissioned by the Authority and New Forest District Council concludes that without some limited development in the National Park, this major brownfield site could only come forward with a very high-density development on the brownfield site outside the National Park - development that in itself would have a detrimental impact on the surrounding National Park - significant landscape, habitat and public access benefits can be delivered over and above the levels required from the development given the single landownership in the area.
 This enables any impacts to be fully mitigated. - Given these unique, site-specific circumstances, the Authority has concluded that the comprehensive development of the Power Station site to include a limited area of adjoining land within the National Park can be justified against the major development tests.
 As outlined above, to inform this decision the Authority and New Forest District Council jointly commissioned a detailed viability assessment of a wide range of redevelopment options for the former Power Station site, including focusing all of the built development outside the National Park.
 This viability assessment concluded that the redevelopment could not come forward without some development on adjacent National Park land.
 The viability assessment also concluded that the Authority's Local Plan policy restriction on the size of dwellings could not be met in full if the development in the National Park was to be kept to a minimum. - Consequently the Authority and New Forest District Council have worked together under the 'duty to cooperate' on aligned Local Plan policies to enable the delivery of a comprehensive and coordinated redevelopment of the former Fawley Power station brownfield site and the enhancement of the surrounding area.
 The comprehensive redevelopment of the site enables the largest brownfield site in the New Forest to deliver around 1,500 homes, together with a package of environmental and community benefits to mitigate or compensate for environmental impacts and achieve an overall net public benefit.
 These wider benefits to the National Park are, in part, deliverable due to the land ownership in the area.
 Policy SP26 therefore supports the production of a whole-Estate Plan to demonstrate how the major redevelopment of the Power Station site will be integrated into the wider management of the surrounding National Park in terms of habitats, landscape character and access improvements. - 7.40 The respective planning policies for the Fawley Power Station site prepared by the National Park Authority and New Forest District Council have been prepared to be applied together.
 The District Council's Local Plan policy addresses the elements within their Plan-area (including the majority of the housing and employment elements) and the Authority's Local Plan addresses the elements within the National Park.